 "Clyde-Built": Robin Carruthers

-Special features: Subtitles in English for the hard of hearing.
+SUBTITLES: In English for the deaf and hard of hearing

 FORMAT: PAL DVD All Regions - aspect ratio 1.33:1 - b/w